Page County, Iowa: History

 A fire on December 11, 1991, heavily damaged the Page County Courthouse.
 The fire was believed to have started in the attic and spread throughout much of the building.
 Multiple area fire departments fought the blaze and saved the structure.
 Court services were relocated to several buildings in Clarinda and other areas of Page County as repairs were made to the courthouse.
 After 2 1/2 years of work, the courthouse was re-occupied in March 1994.

 Politics

-Just like Cass County, Iowa, Page County has long been a Republican stronghold going back generations.
-Franklin D. Roosevelt in his 1932 landslide was the only Democrat to win the county post-Civil War, and even he couldn't hold onto the county 4 years later despite winning in an even bigger landslide.
+Page County has consistently voted Republican since the Civil War, with the exception of Franklin D. Roosevelt in 1932.
+Roosevelt lost the county in 1936 despite winning nationally by a larger margin than in 1932.
+In the 2024 presidential election, Page County was the only county in Iowa to shift toward the Democratic candidate compared to 2020, with a margin change of 0.7 percentage points.